pingcap/tiflow/CONTRIBUTING.md

 # How to contribute

-This document outlines some of the conventions on development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.
+This document outlines some conventions on development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.